 So, how do you help teach your little one to LOVE sleeping in their crib?

 Follow appropriate nap times.

 It is important to make sure you are putting your little one down at the right time for them to be ready to nap.
 If you put them down too early they won’t be ready to sleep and if you put them down too late you’ll find that they will become overtired and wired and find it harder to fall asleep.
-For a baby who takes 2 naps a day there are also windows of time when their little bodies are primed and ready for sleep, following these times will make it much easier for them to fall asleep when you put them down.
-I suggest aiming for naptime around 9 am and 1 pm.
+For a baby who takes 2 naps a day, there are also windows of time when their little bodies are primed and ready for sleep, following these times will make it much easier for them to fall asleep when you put them down.
+I suggest aiming for naptime at around 9 am and 1 pm.
 For a child on 1 nap a day, you should be aiming for their nap to happen right after lunch.